eemokey/eemokey.github.io/_pages/mentorship.md

 ## Ethos Project: Good Life Discussions

-As the engineering facilitator, I collaborate with a philosophy PhD student to lead the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/), a discussion series for engineering undergraduates to think more broadly about the social and ethical implications of their work.
+As the engineering facilitator, I collaborate with a philosophy PhD student to lead the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/), a discussion series for undergraduates to think more broadly about their work.

 We are working on expanding this series for PhD students (coming late Spring 2024)!